 Wealthier people live in the hills above Las Palmas where three-lane highways and tunnels soon give way to lanes twisting with hairpin bends while passing beside estate walls festooned with flowering climbers.
 The architecture is a mind-blowing mixture of exotic fantasy or classical old Spanish style.

-Prosperity these days centers on the tourist trade, cruise ships as large as apartment blocks sail in and out with relentless frequency and the modern airport seethes with families, singles, gay tourists, and other groups seeking guaranteed sun and sea—especially during European winter months.
+Prosperity these days centers on the tourist trade, cruise ships as large as apartment blocks sail in and out with relentless frequency and the modern airport teems with tourists and other groups seeking guaranteed sun and sea—especially during European winter months.
 These arriving hoards soon melt away to the one or two areas devoted to five-star hotels, villas, cafes, restaurants, condos, bars, pubs, and beach beds that are dedicated to seaside fun and are seldom seen anywhere else on the rest of the island.

 Paco’s bar, in my street opposite the church, is the village hub and my local go-to place.
 Here I buy the newspaper Canarias 7 in order to brush up my Spanish, drink coffee, meet the neighbors, and get to grips with political gossip.